 - Also, if you let them dry for a few days, you can store them in a cool, dry, dark place and they will last up to 3 months.
 You can save yourself some stress and make them ahead of time.

 - If you make some that have delicate petals, you may need to store them in a single layer so you don’t break the petals off.

 - Make sure the molds you use are food safe.
-I ordered a few from a different shop that were not food safe.
-The won’t go to waste, I will use them in my craft room.
+I ordered a few from a different shop that was not food safe.
+They won’t go to waste, I will use them in my craft room.

 Next, turn the mold over and tap out the excess.
 Do this for each mold and between each use so the flowers won’t stick.